cvalencia1991/Leaderboard/README.md

-# LEADERDBOARD
+# LEADER BOARD
-As part of this project, I created a leaderboard implemented with APIS that sends information and saves it to a list of scores
+As part of this project, I created a leader board implemented with A.P.I.S(Application programming interface) that sends information and saves it to a list of scores

 ## Live Demo